puppeteer/puppeteer/docs/api.md

 Toggles bypassing page's Content-Security-Policy.

-> **NOTE** CSP bypassing happens at the moment of CSP initialization rather then evaluation.
-Usually this means that `page.setBypassCSP` should be called before navigating to the domain.
+> **NOTE** CSP bypassing happens at the moment of CSP initialization rather than evaluation.
+Usually, this means that `page.setBypassCSP` should be called before navigating to the domain.

 #### page.setCacheEnabled([enabled])